 For AO's who have no interest in reproducing the content of The Artist's Journal,

 there is really no benefit in purchasing a subscription . . .

 AO's can't share or distribute the issues to their members and they do not have to be paying subscribers to have their news published: The Artist's Journal accepts and publishes news submissions from everyone, subscribers and non-subscribers.
 There is no charge for anyone to publish news items.
 And if an AO is purchasing a subscription only with the intent of supporting The Artist's Journal, there is a better (cost-free) way . . .
 The Artist's Journal survives on subscription support, therefore the best "support" an Arts Organization can offer is to submit their news on a regular basis (especially their "Calls for Entry").
 This keeps The Artist's Journal full of news, which will then attract more subscribers!
 And it also lessens the workload for the editor (who is the only staff): when AO's voluntarily send their news items, there is less need for the editor to hunt for the news by visiting every group's website.
-AO's can also support The Artist's Journal by mentioning it in their own publication, website or on social media.
+AO's can also support The Artist's Journal by mentioning the publication in their own publication, website or on social media.

 If, after reading all the above, an AO still insists on purchasing a subscription,

 here are the details of the AO subscription category . . .